tupui/batman/doc/visualization.rst

     kiviat.plot()

 .. image::  fig/kiviat_3D.pdf

+Note that only the DOE points are plotted in the Kiviat plot in order to limit the number of surfaces to visualize.
+Surrogate model is thus never used to predict the value of the function.

+Several visualization options used for the response surfaces generation can be used to create the Kiviat plot.
+Options working with Kiviat plot are *flabel*, *plabels*, *ticks_nbr* and *range_cbar*.
+All other options are not read and does not impact the output graph.

 When dealing with functional output, the color of the surface does not gives all the information on a sample as it can only display a single information: